At A Glance

 Cost

 Fee-based.
 City comparisons can be made online for $7.95.
 The most recent ACCRA COLI can be purchased online in PDF, print, or Excel formats.
-Prices range from $75.00 for the PDF to $125 for a combination of formats.
-Back issues are available in Excel format beginning at $250 for each annual index from 1991 through 2008.
-Historical datasets that include data from 1990 to 2009 range from $750 to $1500 (discount for academics/researchers).
-2006 median household income data are available at the online store for $12.95.
+Prices for the PDF format range from $82.50 to $165 for a single issue or yearly subscription, respectively.
+Back issues are available in Excel format beginning at $275 for each annual index from 1991 through present.
+Historical datasets that include data from 1990 to present range from $1500 to $2500 (discount for academics/researchers).

 Special Note(s)

-Many university libraries have these data.
+Many university libraries have this data.
 Researchers affiliated with a university should check their institution’s library first as the data may be available to them free of charge.

 Geocode/Linkage